 Sandra Garsele received MBA in finance from Columbia southern university in 2012 and earned a Bachelor’s Degree in Latvian Language and Literature with a minor in Educational Psychology from the University of Latvia School of Education and Psychology.
 Sandra is a certified QuickBooks Pro Advisor, which, in combination with her background as an educator, allows her to best train others in Bookkeeping andQuickBooks.

 Angelique Gosse serves as the Program Services Coordinator of the San Francisco Small Business Development Center (SFSBDC).
-She is a recent Business student graduate from Humboldt State University with a concentration in Marketing and a minor in Economics.
-She has past experience in start-ups/small biz marketing, social media marketing, market research/market research analytics, content creation, advertising, SEO/SEM, and CRM, and nonprofit management.
+She is a graduate from Humboldt State University with a concentration in Business and a minor in Economics.
+She has past experience in start-ups/small biz marketing, social media marketing, market research/market research analytics, content creation, advertising, SEO/SEM and CRM, and nonprofit management.
 She has a passion for public well-being, social change, and economic empowerment.

 Mitch Hardin, Jr. leverages his experience as the current CEO & President of Hi-Lite Enterprises, Inc. dba: Hi-Lite Janitorial, which he started 30 years ago, to advise Contra Costa SBDC clients on government contracts, business planning and marketing strategies.
 A graduate from Clark Atlanta University Executive Education Program and the FastTrack Entrepreneurship Program at the Business School of Haas UC Berkeley.
 Developer of the BlindMaid- a mobile mini-blind cleaning system, developer of Finalcleanup.com, an on-line merchant matching lead site for cleaning service providers and the author of a how-to manual on starting a computer cleaning business.
 He also, has experience in product development, product research, new business start-up, business coaching and Guerrilla marketing strategies.

 Bruce F. Jones